backdrop-contrib/activity_calendar/README.md

-Under the *Activity points* section you can select actions that will increment activity points, such as creating nodes or submitting comments, limit content types and set how many points users get by creating new nodes and comments.
+Under the *Activity points* section you can select actions that will increment activity points, such as creating nodes or submitting comments, limit content types and set how many points users get by creating new nodes and comments per content type.

+If *Flag Activity* sub-module is enabled, you can configure number of points assigned for each flagging.

 ![Activity Calendar](https://raw.githubusercontent.com/backdrop-contrib/activity_calendar/1.x-1.x/activity_calandar.png
 )